nrwl/nx/docs/nx-cloud/intro/nx-agents.md

   ...
 ```

 This instructs Nx Cloud to distribute tasks across 8 agents of type `linux-medium-js`. `linux-medium-js` is the name of the launch template that will be used to provision the agent.
-The default launch templates [can be found here](https://github.com/nrwl/nx-cloud-workflows/blob/main/launch-templates/linux.yaml) (there will be more once Nx Agents is publicly available).
+The default launch templates [can be found here](https://github.com/nrwl/nx-cloud-workflows/blob/main/launch-templates/linux.yaml)

 You can also define your own "launch templates" (here's an [example from the Nx repo](https://github.com/nrwl/nx/blob/master/.nx/workflows/agents.yaml)):